brianary/scripts/README.md

 PowerShell Scripts
 ------------------
 - **Add-Xml.ps1**: Insert XML into an XML document relative to a node found by Select-Xml.
+- **Backup-File.ps1**: Create a backup as a sibling to a file, with date and time values in the name.
+- **ConvertFrom-DataRow.ps1**: Converts a DataRow object to a PSObject.
 - **ConvertFrom-EscapedXml.ps1**: Parse escaped XML into XML and serialize it.
 - **ConvertFrom-XmlElement.ps1**: Converts named nodes of an element to properties of a PSObject, recursively.
 - **Copy-SchTasks.ps1**: Copy scheduled jobs from another computer to this one, using a GUI list to choose jobs.